ZG5991/postbored/resources/design_document.md

       User Model
-      String userEmail - email of the logged in user String friendsList - list of this specific user's friends Emails String messageHistory - a list of Message objects stored by their IDs
+      String userEmail - email of the logged in user List<String> postHistory - a list of Post objects stored by their IDs List<String> commentHistory - a list of Comment objects stored by their IDs

-**Messages Model**
+**Post Model**

-      String userEmail - see above
+      String postingUserEmail - see above
-      String timeSent - LocalDateTime of when the message was originally posted or edited String messageTitle - title of the message, entered when creating or editing String messageContent - main body of the message, entered when creating or editing String messageID - Unique ID of the specific message generated when the message is created String topic - topic ENUM to be selected when creating a new message, default to GENERAL
+      String timeSent - LocalDateTime of when the message was originally posted or edited String postTitle - title of the message, entered when creating or editing String postContent - main body of the message, entered when creating or editing String postID - Unique ID of the specific message generated when the message is created String topic - topic ENUM to be selected when creating a new message, default to GENERAL

+**Comment Model**

+      String commentingUserEmail - see above
+      String timeSent - LocalDateTime of when the comment was originally posted or edited String commentContent - main body of the comment, entered when creating or editing String commentID - Unique ID of the specific comment generated when the message is created String postID - see above

-## PostMessage Endpoint
+## Post-A-Post Endpoint

-    Accepts POST requests to /messages
+    Accepts POST requests to /posts
     From the main page
     Accepts data to create a new post on the messageboard with the required fields userID, messageContent, messageId, timeSent, and optional field category.

 Client sends create post form to Website New Post page.
 Website New Post page sends a create request to CreatePostMessageActivity.
 CreatePostMessageActivity saves updates to the message board database.

-## GetMessageHistoryByDate Endpoint
+## GetPostHistoryByDate Endpoint

-    Accepts GET requests to /messages
+    Accepts GET requests to /postHistory-index
     From the main page
-    Accepts startTime + endTime and returns the list of message board post objects in ascending order by date/time.
+    Accepts startDate + endDate and returns the list of message board post objects in ascending order by date.
       Client sends get messages form to Website Message Board page.
 Website Message Board page sends a get request to getMessagesByDateActivity. getMessagesByDateActivity obtains list of messages from database.

+## GetPostHistoryByTopic Endpoint

+    Accepts GET requests to /topic-index
+    From the main page
+    Accepts a :topic and returns the list of message board post objects in ascending order by relevant topic.

-## EditMessage Endpoint
+## EditPost Endpoint

-    Accepts PUT requests to /messages/:message_id
+    Accepts PUT requests to /posts/:postID
-    From the user posts page, allows the logged in user to edit a message by messageID, changing existing messageContent for the specified post
+    From the user content page, allows the logged in user to edit a message by messageID, changing existing messageContent for the specified post

-## DeleteMessage Endpoint
+## DeletePost Endpoint

-    Accepts DELETE requests to /messages/:message_id
+    Accepts DELETE requests to /posts/:postID
-    Reads userID of current user, then accepts the messageID of the selected message on the user posts page and deletes that message, removing it from the table
+    Reads userID of current user, then accepts the postID of the selected message on the user content page and deletes that message, removing it from the table

+## PostComment Endpoint

+    Accepts POST requests to /comments/
+    From the main page
+    Accepts data to create a new post on the messageboard with the required fields userID, messageContent, messageId, timeSent, and optional field category.

+## GetCommentsByDate Endpoint

+    Accepts GET requests to /commentHistory-index
+    From the main page
+    Accepts startTime + endTime and returns the list of message board post objects in descending order under the relevant post. the User should be seeing the comments oldest first.

+## EditComment Endpoint

+    Accepts PUT requests to /comments/:commentID
+    From the user content page, allows the logged in user to edit a comment by commentID, changing existing messageContent for the specified post

+## DeleteComment Endpoint

+    Accepts DELETE requests to /posts/:commentID
+    Reads userID of current user, then accepts the commentID of the selected comment on the user content page and deletes that message, removing it from the table

 ## Tables

-   **userTable**
+   **users**

-      String userID (Primary Key ) - user's email String friendsList -  list of that users friendsIDs, stored as a String String messageHistory (GSI) - GSI containing a user's messageIDs to query the message table
+      String userID (Primary Key ) - user's email List<String> postHistory - list containing a user's messageIDs to query the message table List<String> commentHistory - list containing a user's messageIDs to query the message table

+   **posts**

+      String postID - HASH key UUID for the specific message String timeSent - (Converted from LocalDateTime) - sort key String postTitle - title of the message, limited to x chars String postBody  - main body of the message, limit to x characters.
+      String posterID - email of the poster
+      String topic - topic of the specific message List<String> comments - a list of commentIDs for the specific post Integer likesCounter - number of users who liked the post, dislikes lower the score

       Indeces -
-      message_history-index //  Partition key  message_id, list of the poster's messages by id to query from user post page
+      post-time-index - HASH postID, SORT TimeSent - list of the user's posts by id to query from user post page topic-index - HASH topic, SORT TimeSent

-   **messageBoardTable**
+      post-comments-index - HASH postID, SORT timeSent - query the comments of a specific post

+   **comments**

-      String messageID - HASH key UUID for the specific chatroom String timeSent - (Converted from LocalDateTime) - SORT key to view all messages in order String messageTitle - title of the message, limited to x chars String messageContent  - main body of the message, limit to x characters.
+      String commentID - HASH key UUID for the specific message String timeSent - (Converted from LocalDateTime), use the Time over Date when sorting in order String commentContent  - main body of the comment, limit to x characters.
-      String posterID - unique ID of the user who posted this message String topic - topic of the specific message
+      String commenterID - email of the user who is commenting String postID - the specific post being commented on

-      Indeces -
-      topic-index - HASH: topics by which to query from the main page

 ## Pages wireframes